 6) How do I eat watermelon without bloating?

-Smaller servings, eat slowly, and pair with protein (yogurt, nuts, cottage cheese).
+Smaller servings, eat slowly, and pair with protein (yogurt, nuts, cottage cheese) to ease digestion.

 7) Does watermelon spike blood sugar?

 A huge bowl on an empty stomach might.
-Pairing with protein/fat and keeping portions modest helps.
+Pairing with protein/fat and keeping to 1 cup keeps it manageable for most adults.

 8) Is watermelon okay for insulin resistance?

 Usually in small, paired portions.
-Speak with your clinician if you monitor carbs closely.
+Speak with your clinician if you monitor blood sugar regularly.

 9) What about potassium in watermelon and kidney disease?

-If you have advanced CKD or a potassium restriction, ask your clinician before eating large portions.
+If you have advanced CKD or a potassium restriction, check with your renal dietitian about safe serving sizes.

 10) How long does cut watermelon last in the fridge?

-Plan for a few days if kept cold and clean; when in doubt, throw it out.
+Plan for a few days if kept cold and clean; when in doubt, toss it.

 11) Can kids have watermelon at night?

-Small amounts are fine; avoid big servings close to bedtime to limit bathroom trips.
+Small amounts are fine; avoid big servings close to bedtime to limit bathroom interruptions.

 12) What should I pair with watermelon?

-Greek yogurt, nuts, cottage cheese, or a protein-rich meal to steady digestion and energy.
+Greek yogurt, nuts, cottage cheese, or a protein-rich meal to steady digestion and blood sugar.